 Implementation Timeline

 The Rulebook was published on March 13, 2025, and entered into force on March 21, 2025.
-Full compliance with mandatory use of the e-Delivery system begins in two phases:
+The system applies in phases, with the first mandatory stage starting on January 1, 2026.

 Technical Details and Required Data